 - Use the specific laundress sports detergent which is good for protecting the fabric of your bathing suit.

 - White vinegar diluted in fresh water can also be used in lieu of detergent.
 Vinegar is a very good deodorizing and antibacterial agent

 - To dry your swimsuit, wrap it in a dry towel and gently press it.

-- If you are away from your home and you can’t immediately wash it with detergent or vinegar, rinse your swimsuit in fresh cold water a few times and wrap in towel.
+- If you are away from your home and you can’t immediately wash it with detergent or vinegar, rinse your swimsuit in fresh cold water a few times and wrap in a towel.